HendrikLambert/network-infrastructure/README.md

 This setup aims to provide a PoC to eliminate the extra hop, often used in Kubernetes and allows for terminating SSL traffic for services outside of the Kubernetes cluster.

+> [!WARNING]
+> This router configuration is NOT hardened and currently routes all traffic without firewall rules.

 ## Prerequisites

 ```bash